Wristlock: Pronating

 The pronating wristlock (in budō referred to as kote mawashi, 小手回し, "forearm turn", and in Aikido referred to as nikyō, 二教, "second teaching") is similar to the supinating wristlock except that it is reversed in direction, known as 'internally rotating' the wrist.
 The hand becomes maximally pronated, resulting in a joint lock on the wrist and radioulnar joint.
 The degree of possible pronation depends on the degree of flexion at the elbow, as a bent elbow inhibits rotation of the humerus.
 Hence, straightening the arm allows rotation of the whole arm and alleviates the pressure on the joints.
 The arm has to be additionally twisted until the shoulder joint reaches maximal rotation to preserve the joint lock.
 This typically results in the arm moving posteriorly, and allows for the complementary technique of pushing the arm at the elbow or shoulder to force the opponent to the ground.

 Hyperflexing

-A hyperflexing wristlock (commonly referred to as a "gooseneck")(in budō referred to as tekubi gatame, 手首固め, "wrist lock") involves forcing the wrist into hyperflexion by pushing or pulling the hand towards the inside of the forearm.
+A hyperflexing wristlock (commonly referred to as a "gooseneck" and in budō referred to as tekubi gatame, 手首固め, "wrist lock") involves forcing the wrist into hyperflexion by pushing or pulling the hand towards the inside of the forearm.
 A hyperflexing wristlock is often performed in combination with rotational wristlocks, since the hyperflexed hand provides a good lever for twisting, and in addition it increases the overall effectiveness of the wristlock.
 Hyperflexing wristlocks are often featured as pain compliance techniques, since they allow for good control, and a gradual pain increase if more leverage is added.
 Hyperflexing wristlocks are also a typical wristlock used as a submission hold.
-Hyperflexing wrist locks, often applied after an escape from a rotational wrist lock, is a signature technique in Chen-style t'ai chi ch'uan.
+Hyperflexing wrist locks, often applied after an escape from a rotational wrist lock, is a signature technique in Chen-style tai chi.